Jesse Grant/Getty Images

 The Quaids were arrested in Marfa, Texas, yesterday, on charges of burglary, defrauding an innkeeper (if it wasn't so serious, it'd be oh-so-quaint) and conspiracy for allegedly skipping out on a $10,000-plus bill at a local resort.
 They were released on $20,000 bail and promised to make good on their tab.

-Regardless, it might be time to try another tactic.
+It might be time to try another tactic.
 Like paying.

 Check out which other stars have been busted in our Mug-Shot Mania gallery.